MattSQL/SQL_scripts/README.md

 # SQL_scripts
- A repo to store usefull troubleshooting scripts
+ A repo to store useful troubleshooting scripts